 Jan 2018 - July 2022 Medical Technologies IKC, Industrial Partnership Proof-of-Concept: Development and pre-clinical feasibility testing of dry-preserved corneas: A regenerative sight-saving therapy for corneal transplantation

-This project builds upon prior proof-of-concept work developing a method for preserving transplant corneas by a novel drying process.
-In the project we will work with industrial partners, NuVision Biotherapies, to develop industrial manufacturing routes for the dry-preserved corneas, alongside testing them in preclinical models and engaging with clinical ophthalmologists to assess market need.
+A project to develop industrial manufacturing routes for dry-preserved corneas, alongside testing them in preclinical models and engaging with clinical ophthalmologists to assess market need.

 Sept 2017 - Sept 2019 Royal Society Research Grant: Development of dried corneal extracellular matrix hydrogels for delivery of corneal-stroma derived stem cells to the injured ocular surface

 A project focusing on the development of a regenerative delivery system for corneal stroma-derived stem cells (CSSC) via a rehydratable, dried, corneal extracellular matrix hydrogel.

 June 2017 - 2020 Anne McLaren Fellowship: Development of a novel stem cell-based biological wound dressing for the treatment of ocular surface inflammation